-Code Applicants should request the Effective Date of CO Code Activation to be at least 66 days after the date of receipt of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) by the CNA (see Appendix C Code Activation Time Line).
-This minimum 66 day interval is necessary because of the current industry standard of 14 days for CO Code Request Processing by the CNA, 7 days for entry of Part 2 Forms data into BIRRDS and 45 days interval for CO Code Activation by the NANP telecommunications industry.
-Requests for an Effective Date of less than 66 days after the date of receipt of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) by the CNA are not permitted as they would increase the potential for call blocking and/or billing errors.
+Code Applicants should request the Effective Date of CO Code Activation to be at least 66 days after the date of receipt of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Forms (CO Code Assignment, Reservation, Information Change, or Return) by the CNA (see Appendix C Code Activation Time Line).
+This minimum 66 day interval is necessary because of the current industry standard of 14 days for CO Code Request Processing by the CNA, 7 days for the Administrative Operating Company Number (AOCN) entry of data into Business Integrated Routing and Rating Database System (BIRRDS) and 45 days interval for CO Code Activation notification to the NANP telecommunications industry.
+Requests for an Effective Date of less than 66 days after the date of receipt of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Forms (CO Code Assignment, Reservation, Information Change, or Return) by the CNA are not permitted as they would increase the potential for call blocking and/or billing errors.

 In the event that a Carrier requires a shorter timeframe to activate a new CO Code, it may submit a request to CRTC staff with a copy to the CNA for an Emergency Notification to activate the CO Code in a shorter timeframe than the normal minimum 45 day activation interval.
 Requesting Carriers are advised that if a shorter timeframe is permitted, Carriers shall make a best effort to implement the new code in the shorter timeframe; however carriers are not obligated to implement the new CO Code in their networks in less than the normal minimum 45 day activation interval and, consequently, call blocking, routing errors and/or billing errors could occur.